Local yarn dens provide an antidote to high-level urban stress in a clubby setting.

 . . . . . . . . . . . .

-Because of Covid-19, some classes are on hold.
+Because of Covid-19, some classes are held virtually, or are on hold.
 But check individual websites for classes, times and prices.

 Knitty City 208 West 79th St., 212-787-5896.
 Virtual knitting classes, including hat-making, and crochet labs for beginners, intermediates, and kids.